-- 4. Press the Release Button to trip the shutter.
-The flash will always fire (at low power) in this mode. - \ To release this mode, either press the Super Macro Button again, operate the Zoom Button or close the Viewfinder Cover.

-ELECTRONIC REMOTE CONTROL SOCKET

-This camera is equipped with an Electronic Remote Control Socket.
-You can trip the shutter remotely in various ways by plugging an (optional) infrared sensor, audio sensor, remote controller, etc., into this socket.
-A 50cm (19.7 inch.)
-Electronic Cable Release cord, and a 1 0m (33 R.) extension cord, are also available from Ricoh as options for use in remote control photography.
+3. Adjust the camera so that the subject is in the center of the Super-macro frame of the viewfinder.
+(Fig. 48) 4.
+Press the Release Button to trip the shutter The flash will always fire (at low power) in this mode.
+To release this mode, either press the Super Macro Button again, operate the Zoom Button or close the Viewfinder Cover ELECTRONIC REMOTE CONTROL SOCKET This camera is equipped with an Electronic Remote Control Socket.
+You can trip the shutter remotely in venous ways by plugging an (optional) infrared sensor, audio sensor, remote controller, etc., into this socket.
+A 50cm Electronic Cable Release cord, and a 10m extension cord, are also available from Ricoh as options for use in remote control photography.

-Typical Installation

-- 1. Insert the plug of the Electronic Cable Release or Remote Controller to the Electronic Remote Control Socket.
-(Fig. 49) An extension cord can be used for taking photographs at a distance from subjects. - 2.
-Using a secure support, aim the camera at the subject and gently press the remote controller button.
-(Fig. 50)

-Optional Wireless Remote Controller RC-10

-The separately sold Wireless Remote Controller RC-10 allows you to easily use remote control photography.
-(Fig. 51)
+Typical Installation 1.
+Insert the plug of the Electronic Cable Release or Remote Controller to the Electronic Remote Control Socket.
+(Fig. 49) An extension cord can be used for taking photographs at a distance from subjects.
+2. Using a secure support, aim the camera at the subject and gently press the remote controller button.
+(Fig. 50) Before inserting or pulling out a cord into/from this socket, close the Lens Shield.
+If the Lens Shield is left open, the shutter might accidentally be released.
+Optional Wireless Remote Controller RC-10 The separately sold Wireless Remote Controller RC-10 allows you to easily use remote control photography.
+(Fig. 51) (OPTIONAL) DATABACK SETTINGS (3) Imprint mark Nomenclature of the date imprinting feature (Fig. 52) (4) Set button (1) Display panel (5) Selector button (2) Month indication (6) Mode selector button